 Frank Alexander is Co-Portfolio Manager of both the Jacob Small Cap Growth Fund and Jacob Internet Fund.
 With over forty years of investment management experience, Mr. Alexander employs a value-oriented investing style, maintaining a long-term perspective and looking for companies with an enduring competitive advantage and a history of high returns on invested capital.
 Today, Mr. Alexander assists in the

-Mr. Alexander began his career managing funds for trusts, foundations and charitable institutions, which has continued since launching his own firm, Alexander Capital Management, in 1985.
+Mr. Alexander began his career managing funds for trusts, foundations and charitable institutions, and continued with the launch of his own firm, Alexander Capital Management, in 1985.
 As a partner at Kinetics Asset Management, he became the Chief Portfolio Manager of one of the first Internet funds (The Internet Fund, now Kinetics Internet Fund) at its inception in 1996.
 He continued as a portfolio manager assisting Ryan Jacob when Jacob assumed responsibility as Chief Portfolio Manager of the fund at the end of 1997.
 Mr. Alexander was also a portfolio manager with Lepercq, de Neuflize & Co.
 Inc., from 1998 to 2002.

 Mr. Chervitz’s primary responsibilities include evaluating existing holdings, helping to find new opportunities, reviewing portfolio weightings and providing ongoing risk assessment.
 His education and experience in the field of journalism – he is a graduate of Northwestern University’s Medill School of Journalism – have given him the perspective and investigative skills needed to dig through mountains of available information to find the most relevant content while asking the tough questions.
 He has been extensively quoted by various publications and networks, including appearing as a guest host on CNNfn and CNBC.